How to Follow Living Sensical Content

-So we don’t “interact” any social media.
+So I don’t “interact” any social media.
 Not Twitter, or Instagram, or Pinterest.
 Facebook and Google only want your private information to sell their ads.
-LinkedIn is for business people who can do that at work (instead of…) If we do have a “presence” on most of these.
+LinkedIn is for business people who can do that at work (instead of…) If we do have a “presence” on any of these.
 It’s all auto-syndicated content.
 Like the local TV stations do.

-(If you want real human interaction, leave a comment or email.)
+(If you want real human interaction, leave a comment below or email me.)

 What I do and recommend is for you to find and follow useful sources of information and entertainment that you can use to improve your life.

 If you’ve found the information here valuable, then use the links above and elsewhere on this site.
 These are where you can get this information funneled to you.